johnhadaway/johnhadaway.github.io/_projects/2022-plurality-net.markdown

 external-url: https://github.com/johnhadaway/plurality.net
 external-url-name: GitHub
 return_path: /projects
-description: "The first version (since morphed by other contributors) of the website hosting the collaborative book project, 'Plurality: Technology for Collaborative Diversity and Democracy'"
+description: "The first version (since morphed by other contributors) of the website hosting the collaborative book project, 'Plurality: The Future of Collaborative Technology and Democracy'"
 ---